 The MSDE will support efforts to increase the number of children with disabilities scoring Proficient or above and target an average increase of three percentage points from the baseline average score percentage after the first two years of implementation.
 The chart below illustrates this rate of improvement to be ambitious and achievable.
 This target will raise the average percentage of children with disabilities scoring Proficient or above on Maryland's Statewide assessment of mathematics by nine (9) percentage points in five years.
 Baseline data for FFY 2013 (2013-2014 school year) is student performance as measured using scores on the Maryland School Assessment (MSA).
 Please note that beginning in the 2014-2015 school year, students will take the applicable Partnership for Assessment of Readiness for College and Careers (PARCC) assessment, based on Maryland's College and Career-Ready Standards aligned with the Common Core.
 This new assessment will require future standard setting and establishment of targets and at least two years of assessment data before the MSDE is able to predict trends.
-The baseline and targets established in the SSIP will require future revision.
+The baseline and targets established in the SSIP were revised based on this change in methodolgy in Phase II and is reflected in the SPP/APR so that the new baseline and targets are aligned with the information that was submitted in the SSIP.